 Q2.
 Principal = Rs.1000, Rate = 8% per annum.
-Fill in the following table and find which type of interest (simple or compound) changes in direct proportion with time period.
+Fill in the following table and find which type of interest (simple or compound) changes in direct proportion to time period.

 Given that Principal (P) = 1000 and Rate (r) = 8% per annum(per year).